Rodolfo Vieira: Ultimate Fighting Championship

 Vieira was signed by UFC in June 2019.

 Vieira made his debut at UFC, facing Oskar Piechota, at UFC on ESPN+ 14 on August 10, 2019.
 He won the fight via an arm-triangle submission in round two.

 Vieira faced Saparbek Safarov on March 7, 2020 at UFC 248.
 He again won the fight via an arm-triangle submission in the first round.

 Vieira was scheduled to face Markus Perez on October 11, 2020 at UFC Fight Night 179.
 However, on September 21, Vieira pulled out due to rib injury that was sustained in training, forcing him to rest and not be able to prepare for the fight.

 Vieira was scheduled to face Anthony Hernandez on January 16, 2021 at UFC on ABC 1.
 However, Hernandez pulled out due to a positive COVID-19 test and they were rescheduled for UFC 258 on February 13, 2021.
 After a competitive first round Vieira became fatigued and was submitted via guillotine choke in round two.
 After the loss, Vieira vowed to fix his cardio issues.

 Vieira faced Dustin Stoltzfus on July 17, 2021 at UFC on ESPN 26.
 He won the fight via rear-naked choke submission in round three.
 This win earned him the Performance of the Night award.
 Shortly after the fight, Vieira began working with Mano Santana, Lyoto Machida's Karate coach, to improve his striking.

 Vieira was scheduled to face Wellington Turman on January 22, 2022 at UFC 270.
-However after Vieira was forced to withdraw due to medical reasons, the bout was cancelled.
+However after Vieira was forced to withdraw for medical reasons, the bout was cancelled.
 It was revealed after his withdrawal that Vieira had to undergo a cerebral angiography to determine if he would be able to continue fighting professionally, and he was cleared to continue.